FAQs

 What if I am in crisis or need immediate help?

-Mountain Mindfulness is not a 24 hour crisis service.
+Mountain Mindfulness is not a 24-hour crisis service.
 If you are in immediate danger or having thoughts of harming yourself or someone else, please call 911, go to your nearest emergency room, or contact the 988 Suicide & Crisis Lifeline.
-Once you are safe, you can reach out to schedule/follow up.
+Once you are safe, you can reach out to schedule or follow up.